bokkypoobah/BokkyPooBahsEth2.0ValidatorNodeRecipe/README.md

 ### Hardware Settings

-* Change BIOS setting so the computer restarts when the power supply is (re)connected - https://www.intel.com/content/www/us/en/support/articles/000054773/intel-nuc.html
+* Change BIOS setting so the computer restarts when the power supply is (re)connected - https://www.intel.com/content/www/us/en/support/articles/000054773/intel-nuc.html .
+Instructions are incorrect - select Power -> Secondary Power Settings -> After Power Failure -> **Power On**.
+Test by removing and re-inserting the power supply plug.

+You can set up a password to bootup the NUC.

 <br />